 This work is based in the field (for instance, on Mount Everest) and in the lab (where low oxygen levels of the high mountains can be simulated).
 It uses diverse tools from magnetic heart scans (MRI/spectroscopy), to study of muscle samples of genes and their regulation (genetics and epigenetics) and more.
 This work is truely translational, from bench (or mountain) to bedside.
 Flagship projects based at the ISEH include Xtreme Everest and the Discovery Lab.

-For details on our basic science research please contact firstname.lastname@example.org
+For further details on our Basic Science research please contact Professor Monty Mython, firstname.lastname@example.org